 Here is a list of free, printable sight words for preschoolers.

-Advantages of Preschool Sight Words
+Advantages of Learning Preschool Sight Words

 - Sight words improve learning: Being familiar with sight words is an effective technique to decode unknown words.
 This, in turn, will improve the learning abilities of children.

-Characteristics of Preschool Sight Words
+Tips To Teach Preschool Sight Words